ArneDT/EpluControl/README.md

 # What can be controlled currently

-+ "indoor_temperature", the indoor temperature to achieve
++ "indoor_temperature", the indoor temperature to achieve when cooling or heating

++ "heating_active", turn on/off heating the home
++ "stop_heating_above", stop heating when outside temperature above
++ "heating_curve_correction", adjustment of the heat curve (quicker or slower heating)

++ "warm_water_active", turn on/off the production of warm water
 + "boiler_temperature", the max temperature of domestic water in the boiler
-+ "boiler_temperature_delta", the delta which determines when the production of domestic water starts
++ "boiler_temperature_delta", the delta which determines when the production of domestic water starts again
-+ "warm_water_active", turn on/off the production of warm water

 + "heatpump_mode", in which mode the heatpump is like cooling or heating
 + "heatpump_operation", in which operation mode the heatpump is like off,
-+ "heating_active", turn on/off heating the home
-+ "stop_heating_above", the max temperature when heating is done
-+ "heating_curve_correction", adjustment of the heat curve

 + "cooling_active": turn on/off cooling
-+ "stop_passive_cooling_below": set the temperature when passing cooling stops
++ "stop_passive_cooling_below": stop passive cooling when outside temperature below
-+ "stop_active_cooling_below" set the temperature when active cooling stops

 # Get it running
 1. Install Pyscript